Why Injection Molding Is Critical for Plastic Solar Decorative Garden Lights

 Waterproofing in solar garden lights (IP44, IP65, etc.) depends heavily on:

-Poor injection molding will warp sealing surfaces, misalign screw bosses and reduce gasket compression.
-In practice, we see this directly in IP tests: products with unstable molding performance need more rework and sealing “patches” at assembly, and still show higher leakage rates in random sampling.
+Poor injection molding can warp sealing surfaces, misalign screw bosses, and reduce gasket compression.
+In practice, we see this directly in IP-related checks: products with unstable molding performance usually need more rework during assembly and still tend to show less consistent sealing results in random sampling.
+If you want a broader view of how enclosure quality affects protection level, see our guide to IP44 vs IP65 vs IP67.

 From a buyer’s perspective, injection molding may feel like a one-time upfront cost.
 In reality, it influences almost every unit cost component.